raosaqib/RestAssurred-TestNG-Allure/README.md

 prerequisite: Java is installed, IDE-eclipse/IntelliJ API http://api.openweathermap.org/data/3.0/stations

-conventions:- Above mention API is implemented in a microservices way, so model name and other naming conventions has been donein the same way
+- Naming Conventions:- Above mention API is implemented in a microservices way, so model name and other naming conventions has been donein the same way

 - clone the project and can be run from command line or editor- mvn clean test
 - #Note:A Folder has been created as src/test/java/resourcesc.Ideally it should be src/test/resources.